 My niece LOVES to pick up my cross stitch.
-Doesn’t matter if its half completed or not, she wants her hands on it.
+It doesn’t matter if it’s half-completed or not, she wants her hands on it.
 So I thought to myself; maybe there is cross stitch out there, specifically made to be played with.
 Today, we run down the best cross stitch toys.

 Thread Maniac’s Mazes